zhengyt1/metaphor_docs/README.md

 ## Description:

 In a rapidly evolving digital landscape, where information is both abundant and complex, the project stands at the forefront of innovation.
-We proudly introduce the next generation of documents, empowered by Metaphor AI, a groundbreaking technology that brings the world's knowledge to everything.
+I proudly introduce the next generation of documents, empowered by Metaphor AI, a groundbreaking technology that brings the world's knowledge to everything.
 If we truly launch this project and make it real, it would be impactful.

-Project's mission is to democratize access to knowledge.
+The project's mission is to democratize access to knowledge.
 Whether you're a student, a professional, a researcher, or anyone seeking information, our next-generation documents ensure that you're always at the forefront of what's known.
 Imagine the potential for education, decision-making, and innovation when the entire world's knowledge is at your fingertips.

 ## Key Features:

 **Real-Time Knowledge Integration:** Metaphor AI continuously scans the internet, synthesizing the most current and relevant information to enrich your documents.
 Say goodbye to outdated, static content.

-**Contextual Understanding:** Our AI comprehends the context of your documents, ensuring that the information it adds is not only accurate but also aligned with your goals.
+**Contextual Understanding:** Metaphor AI comprehends the context of your documents, ensuring that the information it adds is not only accurate but also aligned with your goals.

 **Interactive Elements:** The new-generation documents are not just informative but interactive.
-Embed videos, audio clips, and even real-time data feeds seamlessly.
+Embed search with AI power seamlessly.

 **Dynamic Updates:** Documents powered by Metaphor AI evolve as new information becomes available.
 This ensures that your documents remain relevant and valuable over time.

-**Multi-Modal Output:** Metaphor AI adapts to various document formats, from traditional text to multimedia-rich presentations, offering versatility in how you share knowledge.

 ### Some Details
 In your metaphor_docs application, you can simply select and highlight anything that captures your interest, then click on "Search for it," and let metaphor_docs take care of the rest for you.
-It will not only recommend additional relevant content but also provide you with the links you may find useful.
+It will not only recommend relevant content but also provide you with the links you may find useful.

 ![image](https://github.com/zhengyt1/metaphor_docs/assets/112508286/1803a92c-f8cd-488c-9c43-8891d5be0ac7)